ethereumdegen/doodlebuilt-game-web/src/views/blog/blog.md

-# Indie Game Developer's Blog: Building "Broken Spirit" with Rust and Bevy
+# Indie Game Developer's Blog: Building "Healing Spirit" with Rust and Bevy

-Welcome to my blog, where I share my journey as an indie game developer building an open-world story RPG called "Broken Spirit" using Rust and the Bevy game engine.
+Welcome to my blog, where I share my journey as an indie game developer building an open-world story RPG called "Healing Spirit" using Rust and the Bevy game engine.
 In this blog, I'll be sharing insights, tutorials, and code snippets from my development process.

 As an indie developer, I believe in the power of sharing knowledge and resources with the community.
 Through these blog posts, I aim to provide valuable information and code examples that can help fellow game developers in their own projects.

-## About "Broken Spirit"
+## About "Healing Spirit"

-"Broken Spirit" is an immersive open-world RPG that takes players on a captivating journey filled with rich storytelling and engaging gameplay mechanics.
-Set in a vast and dynamic world, players will embark on quests, explore hidden secrets, and make meaningful choices that shape the narrative.
+"Healing Spirit" is an old-school RPG that takes players on an open-world journey as a Cleric in a Fae realm.